ParallelMaths/parallel/pages/7-03-the-big-bang.md

 The first coat uses half the paint, so half remains.
 Two thirds of this is then used so one third of one half, that is one sixth remains.

-So the volume remaining is `1/6 x 3` litres.
+So the volume remaining is `1/6 × 3` litres.
 So there remains 0.5 litres, that is, 500 ml of paint.
 :::